solimanware/dawaey/README.md

 Q: Decryption password is missing?

-A: Run this command in the root folder
+A: Run this command in the root folder and reload the browser
 ```sh
 echo "export const KEYS = { password: 123456 }" > src/app/keys.ts
 ```